Shishila: Demographics

 As per Population Census of India 2011, Shishila village has population of 2090 of which 1039 are males while 1051 are females.
 The population of children with age 0-6 is 189 which makes up 9.04% of total population of village.
 Average Sex Ratio of Shishila village is 1012 females per 1000 males, which is higher than Karnataka state average of 973.
 Child Sex Ratio for the Shishila as per census is 817, lower than Karnataka average of 948.

 Religion

 Inhabitants of Shishila follow either of the three religions: Hinduism, Islam or Christianity.
 The Hindu population is mainly made up of tribal people belonging to the communities of Mogera, Nalike, Malekudiya, Gouda, Marati Naiks and Billavas.
 Brahmins of Chithpavana, Havyaka and Shivalli sects are also present.

-Languages

-The major languages spoken in the village are Kannada and Tulu along with other languages like Havyaka, Konkani, Marathi and Beary.

 Education

 Shishila village has higher literacy rate compared to Karnataka.
 In 2011, literacy rate of Shishila village was 83.06% compared to 75.36% of Karnataka.
 In Shishila Male literacy stands at 90.59% while female literacy rate was 75.78%.

 List of educational facilities in Shishila: